*The photo above is from the slope climate march held at Iwatake Snow Resort in 2020

 Komatsu: Luke Curtin from the United States, who we invited to a symposium we held, was the person who first established the sustainability department at VAIL Resort in Colorado.
 Apparently, Vail began its environmental initiatives 16 or 17 years ago.
 At the time, only Vail and another small resort had environmental departments

-As the environmental department carried out various activities, the environment itself naturally improved, and more and more people around them began to support it.
-This created an atmosphere where everyone thought, "This is something everyone has to do," and now almost all large resorts in Europe and the United States have an environmental department.
+As the environmental department carried out various activities, the environment itself naturally improved, and the number of people supporting it grew steadily.
+From there, an atmosphere emerged that "everyone has to do this," and now almost all large resorts in Europe and America have an environmental department.

-Suzuki: I once saw a feature in the overseas outdoor magazine "OUTSIDE MAGAINE" called the Top 10 Sustainable Resorts.
-They were rated in various categories, and POW (USA) was one of the judges.
+Suzuki: I once saw a feature in the overseas outdoor magazine "OUTSIDE MAGAZINE" on the top 10 sustainable resorts.
+They were evaluated in various categories, and POW (USA) was among the judges.

 --Is it common practice overseas to evaluate ski resorts on their environmental efforts alongside criteria such as the size of the resort and the difficulty of the slopes?